Skip to main content

 • Draft email — Generate email content with AI

-• Filter — Decide if workflow should continue
+• Filter — Use AI to decide if the workflow should continue

-• Parse contact — Extract contact info from emails
+• Parse and create contact — Extract contact information from emails

 Flow control